altairwei/ZoteroLinkCitation/README.md

 # ZoteroLinkCitation

-An MS Word macro that links author-date or number style citations to their bibliography entry.
+An MS Word macro that links author-date or numeric style citations to their bibliography entry.
 This project was inspired by discussions of [Word: Possibility to link references and bibliography in a document?](https://forums.zotero.org/discussion/12431/word-possibility-to-link-references-and-bibliography-in-a-document)

 ## Supported Citation Styles